Undergraduate Writing Center Frequently Asked Questions

 The staff of the Undergraduate Writing Center are undergraduate WSU students or recent graduates.
-They represent a long list of disciplines and majors, and they participate in ongoing professional development.
-The WSU writing consultants enjoy reading, writing, and talking about communication; many of them enjoy writing, but more so, they enjoy talking about writing and considering what makes writing effective.
+They represent a long list of disciplines and majors, and they participate in trainings and ongoing professional development.
+All of the writing consultants are curious and eager to learn, and they enjoy talking about writing and considering what makes writing effective.

 What should I expect during a consultation?

 Writing Center consultations are all about conversation between the writer and the consultant.
 In other words, you should expect to talk with the consultant about your assignment, your ideas, your draft, and your goals or concerns.
-You and the consultant might spend the entire visit just talking about the prompt and your ideas, or you might spend most of the time looking at your draft and talking about it.
+You and the consultant might spend the entire session talking about the prompt and your ideas, or you might spend most of the session looking at your draft and talking about it.
 Regardless, you’ll find that consultations are interactive and collaborative.